 Prerequisite.
 5th level

 You may use a bonus action to leap, moving at half your total speed.
 This movement does not provoke reactions.
 If you have the ability to glide, hover, or fly (via spell, gadget, or ability), you may choose to use this ability in mid-air (effectively changing your trajectory as a double-jump).
-This jump also counts as a dash for the purposes of other abilities.
+This jump also counts as a Dash action for the purposes of other abilities.
 You are treated as if you always benefit from the jump spell.

+If you also have the Heroic Leap talent, a use of the ability increases your jump distance to your full speed for that use.

 Berserker Rage